adamalloy/adamalloy.github.io/_posts/2016-01-24-Week_1_Blog_Post.md

 Next week it's time to get my fingers flexing on the Collatz project.
 The project seems fun and not too challenging, I think the main point of it is to familiarize us with using git regularly, and with the continuous integration technology Travis we will be using to track our progress.
 I have a lot of reading to do as well.

+Tip of the Week
+Check all resources provided before you attempt a project.
+I tried to set up this blog from the first link, which took hours and even after all that time was unsuccessful.
+The set up provided from the second link took about 40 minutes and allowed you to read this.